Gulf Air Flight 072: Response

 The Bahraini government immediately dispatched members of the Bahraini Coast Guard and Civil Defense Agency.
 As the United States Navy Fifth Fleet was stationed in Manama's U.S. Commander of Naval Forces Central Command, the Bahraini government immediately requested assistance from the United States for the search and rescue operation.
 The US Navy deployed hundreds of its personnel to scour the crash site.
 US Navy support ship USNS Catawba was deployed with dive team, meanwhile the USS George Washington, which was docked in Manama at the time, sent 100 of its personnel to join the operation.
-Canadian forces stationed in the Gulf was also initially asked to assist in the operation, but it was later called off.
+Canadian forces stationed in the Gulf were also initially asked to assist in the operation, but were later called off.

 Within hours of the crash, pieces of wreckage could be seen in the crash site, located in shallow waters approximately five kilometres off Manama Airport.
 The wreckage lay 6–9 ft below sea level.
 Rescuers managed to recover more than 50 bodies from the crash site.
 Dozens of ambulances were dispatched and the bodies of the victims were transported to Salmaniya Hospital, the nation's largest medical centre.
 Manama Airport was eventually cordoned off and authorities barred people from entering.

 Crisis centres were set up in both Manama and Cairo.
 A special flight to Bahrain would later be arranged for the relatives, and accommodation would be provided at Manama's The Gulf Hotel.
 Officials stated that trauma counsellors from Bahrain and Egypt would be provided for the next of kin.
 A trauma centre for the families was set up at the hotel, and services would be held to attend to their needs.